TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_7.md

 # Meeting Minutes 7
-## 12mon2025 XXXX-XXXX
+## 12MAR2025 1430-1600
 Attendance: Brett Ballew, Tyler Bare, Mandy Bacon, Gabrielle Renfroe, & Erich Krepps

-meeting overview
+Reassign tasks for conceptual design portions with the RID primary rather than secondary.

+## 13MAR2025 1400-2200
+Attendance: Brett Ballew & Tyler Bare

+RID conceptual design overhaul.
+Those who did not attend corrected their part at a later time the next day.

-## ddmon2025 XXXX-XXXX
+## 19MAR2025 1100-1130
-Attendance: Brett Ballew, Tyler Bare, Mandy Bacon, Gabrielle Renfroe, & Erich Krepps
+Attendance: Brett Ballew & Tyler Bare

-meeting overview
+Met with police to confirm their wants and desires.
+They indeed chose RID.

 ### Team Assignments:
-* Brett:
+* Brett: Central Computer (RPi)
-* Elle :
+* Elle : Power & Chasis
-* Tyler:
+* Tyler: Bluetooth
-* Erich:
+* Erich: Wi-Fi
-* Mandy:
+* Mandy: Server/Website

 ### Things to be done by all:

+Continually improve your sections in the conceptual design based on comments.

 ### Important Notes

+Police said the proposed budget is about as much as a new pair of pants.

 ### Next Meeting:
-As it stands: ddmon2025 XXXX to XXXX
+As it stands: 24MAR2025 1430 to 1600